 - Advancing an emerging line of interdisciplinary research.

-While the PSTC has a deep connection to three core departments—Anthropology, Economics, and Sociology, as well as the School of Public Health—the Center also engages faculty doing population-related research in other areas (such as Education, Environmental Studies, History, Political Science, and Public Health) if their interests align with the PSTC signature themes.
+While the PSTC has a deep connection to three core departments—Anthropology, Economics, and Sociology, as well as the School of Public Health—the Center also engages faculty doing population-related research in other areas (such as Education, Environmental Studies, History, and Political Science) if their interests align with the PSTC signature themes.